 The Metaverse is a collective virtual shared space, and the future of human communication, collaboration and commerce and culture.
 The word »Metaverse« is made up of the prefix »meta« (meaning beyond) and the stem »verse« (a backformation from »universe«).
+Read more in this article by Alan Smithson.
 The term is typically used to describe the concept of a future iteration of the internet, made up of persistent, shared, 3D virtual spaces linked into a perceived virtual universe.
 Simply put, the Metaverse is the internet, but you can go into it (VR) or it can come out to you (AR).
 There are three exponential technologies that underpin the Metaverse: XR x AI x Blockchain.

 In the Metaverse, the currency is not the Euro or the US dollar but for example Bitcoin, Ethereum, Tether or USD Coin – payments are made in cryptocurrency.
 Each cryptocurrency is based on its own blockchain, which continuously checks and verifies all transactions with the currency.
 The blockchain is inherently publicly viewable and subsequent changes would be immediately visible to all.
 Therefore, manipulation is practically impossible and the handling of cryptocurrencies is very secure.
 In addition, transactions are carried out directly between users – there are no intermediary government agencies or financial institutions that can charge high processing or transaction fees.
 In the Metaverse, you need cryptocurrency in the form of coins (digital money) to buy tokens (digital assets).